Ethical Fair Trade artisans around the world

 This is how Dharma Door works procedure:

 It takes thousands of tiny twists, plaits and knots to turn beautiful natural fibres into finely woven rugs, homewares and accessories.
 Using both traditional and modern techniques, our artisans print, weave and sew every item by hand.

-Plait & Twist made from long strands of jute for weaving rugs, baskets and tableware.
+Plait & Twist process is made from long strands of jute for weaving rugs, baskets and tableware.
+And then,

 Weave & Coil Jute expertlyto create baskets, placemats and rugs, forming strands into a small wooden frame to succeed right size and shape.

 Macramé, as first introduced to artisan partners in 1970s; a recent resurgence as seen in wall hangings, bags and tableware.